Winston praises Payton as Saints assistants deal with COVID - NewsBreak

 Winston praises Payton as Saints assistants deal with COVID

-FORT WORTH, Texas — Jameis Winston sees a silver lining in a COVID-19 outbreak that has sidelined six offensive assistants for the New Orleans Saints.
-“We got to experience one of the best offensive mind head coaches ever in the game one-on-one like a staff meeting running the team,” the veteran quarterback said Wednesday after another practice for the displaced Saints on the TCU campus in Fort Worth, Texas.
-“I’ve never been in that room of watching tape with Sean, of going through situations with Sean and voicing how he would like something done.www.wralsportsfan.com
+FORT WORTH, Texas -- Jameis Winston sees a silver lining in a COVID-19 outbreak that has sidelined six offensive assistants for the New Orleans Saints. 'œWe got to experience one of the best offensive mind head coaches ever in the game one-on-one like a staff meeting running the team,' the veteran quarterback said Wednesday after another practice for the displaced Saints on the TCU campus in Fort Worth, Texas. 'œI've never been in that room of watching tape with Sean, of going through situations with Sean and voicing how he would like something done.www.dailyherald.com

 Comments / 0